bootphon/seshat/docs/source/index.rst

 * If you're willing to learn how to install Seshat, proceed to :any:`install`
-* If you want to add annotations corpora to an already-installed instance of Seshat, proceed to the :any:`admin-docker` or :any:`admin-manual` depending on your type of installation.
+* If you want to add annotations corpora to an already-installed instance of Seshat, or use some of Seshat's advanced features proceed to :any:`admin-manual`.
 * If you're a campaign manager and wish to learn how to create annotation campaigns and manage them, proceed to the :any:`manager-tutorial`.